Avec Sans: Career

 Full single releases to date include: Hold On, Shiver, All of Time, Resonate, Heartbreak Hi and Perth; achieving radio play including: BBC Radio London, BBC Introducing, BBC 6 Music, XFM (evening play-listing), Gaydio, Frank Skinner on Absolute Radio and they reached the number one slot on Amazing Radio with their track Heartbreak Hi.

 Avec Sans have toured internationally and have featured at a number of music industry events.
 In May 2015 they played at Canadian Music Week in Toronto, receiving funding from PRS for Music in support of the trip.
 They played at CMJ, New York City in October 2015 and South by Southwest in 2016.
 They have supported Little Boots, Capital Cities, Kate Boy and were the main support for Ladyhawke on her Wild Things tour in the UK.
 They played live for the first BBC Introducing event with Gary Crowley and on the main stage at Bingley Music Live with acts such as The Pet Shop Boys, Example and Gorgon City and at festivals including The Great Escape Festival, Redfest, Sounds from the Other City and Kendal Calling.

 The band have remixed artists such as Swiss Lips (Epic), Haerts (Columbia) receiving praise for their work from DJ Sasha.

 Before Avec Sans performed in public, they were asked to design a shoe for London fashion brand Swear.
 In 2014 their music was used on the catwalks of Mercedes-Benz New York Fashion Week.
-They have been named band of the year by Dolce & Gabbana, have been Track of the Day on Vogue's Vogue.com and have been featured in Teen Vogue, Elle Magazine and DJ'd for the Milan launch of luxury brand Sandro.
+They have been named band of the year by Dolce & Gabbana, have been Track of the Day on Vogues Vogue.com and have been featured in Teen Vogue, Elle Magazine and DJ'd for the Milan launch of luxury brand Sandro.

 In July 2016 Avec Sans released their debut album "Heartbreak Hi" on Beverly Martel.